-The most impressive structure is found right at the entrance: the imposing Great Palace, boasting three stories and nearly a hundred rooms.
-Unlike the compact site of Labná, Sayil is an expansive place, stretched out on a long, straight sacbé.
-We followed this road into the woods, until reaching a flat structure called The Mirador or “Lookout”.
-A bit further down the path, now deep into the jungle, we found a strange Phallic Statue.
+The most imposing structure is found right at the entrance: the Great Palace, boasting three stories and nearly a hundred rooms.
+Unlike the compact site of Labná, Sayil is an expansive place, stretched out on a long, straight sacbé, or road, which leads into the woods.
+Eventually, we reached a flat structure called The Mirador and, a bit further down the path, we found a strange phallic statue.

 Sayil was our third set of ruins in a single day and we were starting to feel a little fatigued by the time we finished here.
 But there was no opportunity for rest; the hour was growing late, and the nearby site of Kabah still remained on our list…